Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges

-LoRa, based on the LoRaWAN standard from ITU \cite{LORAPATENTNEW}, enables the establishment of low-power, long-distance connections that can reach up to 15 km in rural areas.
-It offers sufficient throughput for IoT applications and helps establish connectivity in rural communities.
-This technology strikes a balance between the short range of Zigbee and the very low data rate of Sigfox.
-Semtech Corporation is a founding member of the LoRa Alliance \cite{LORAALLIANCE}.
+LoRa, defined in the LoRaWAN standard by ITU \cite{LORAPATENTNEW}, enables low-power, long-distance communication, with ranges up to 15~km in rural areas.
+It provides sufficient throughput for IoT use cases and supports connectivity in rural communities.
+LoRa offers a balance between Zigbee’s shorter range and Sigfox’s very low data rate.
+Semtech Corporation is one of the founding members of the LoRa Alliance \cite{LORAALLIANCE}.

-Sigfox \cite{SIGFOXPATENT} technology offers the longest range (up to 40 km) and the lowest data rate (up to 600 bps) among LPWAN technologies.
-Its network structure differs from the mesh networks used by other technologies.
-Instead, Sigfox’s network resembles conventional mobile networks, with BS managed by local providers serving specific areas.
-It has widespread global coverage, which can be explored further on its official website \cite{SIGFOXWEB}.
+Sigfox \cite{SIGFOXPATENT} provides the longest communication range among LPWAN technologies, reaching up to 40~km, but with the lowest data rate of about 600~bps.
+Unlike mesh-based systems, Sigfox utilizes a cellular-like network structure, where base stations, managed by local providers, serve specific areas.
+It has extensive global coverage, with more details available on its official website \cite{SIGFOXWEB}.

-NB-IoT and LTE-M (or LTE-MTC) \cite{EMTCLTE} utilize licensed spectrum and are included in this section for completeness, as they form the foundation for enhanced Mobile Broadband (eMTC) in 5G \cite{GSMANB5G}.
-Developed by the 3GPP group, these technologies were introduced in LTE Release 13 to enable LPWAN over existing networks.
-While they offer good throughput characteristics, they come with high deployment costs.
-In comparison, NB-IoT provides higher coverage and supports denser device placements, whereas LTE-M is better suited for less dense environments where higher throughput links are needed \cite{COVCOMPNBIOTLTEM}.
+NB-IoT and LTE-M (or LTE-MTC) \cite{EMTCLTE} use licensed spectrum and are included here for completeness, as they form the basis for enhanced Mobile Broadband (eMTC) in 5G \cite{GSMANB5G}.
+Developed by 3GPP in LTE Release~13, they enable LPWAN operation over existing cellular networks.
+While both offer higher throughput than unlicensed LPWAN technologies, they also involve higher deployment costs.
+NB-IoT provides broader coverage and supports very dense device deployments, while LTE-M is better suited for less dense areas where higher throughput is required \cite{COVCOMPNBIOTLTEM}.

-IEEE 802.11ah, known as Wi-Fi HaLow, was developed for IoT devices and offers a range of approximately 1 km with a low-power connection.
-The paper \cite{IEEE80211ahHALOPAPER} provides a detailed overview of Wi-Fi HaLow, investigating scalability, throughput, latency, and energy efficiency in networks with bidirectional traffic.
-A comprehensive technology overview and comparison with similar technologies are available in the official paper by the Wi-Fi Alliance \cite{WIFIHALOWOVERVIEW}.
-The conclusion is that Wi-Fi HaLow provides higher data rates and enhanced security compared to other LPWAN technologies.
+IEEE~802.11ah, also known as Wi-Fi HaLow, was developed for IoT devices and supports low-power connections over distances of about 1~km.
+The study in \cite{IEEE80211ahHALOPAPER} analyzes the scalability, throughput, latency, and energy efficiency of the system under bidirectional traffic.
+A broader overview and comparison with related technologies are provided by the Wi-Fi Alliance \cite{WIFIHALOWOVERVIEW}.
+Overall, Wi-Fi HaLow offers higher data rates and stronger security than most LPWAN technologies.